stamhe/wtf-code/README.md

 This command will start jetty server on 8080 port.
 Empty h2 database will be created on start so you will be able to create users, posts and comments.

+If you like [Sbt](http://www.scala-sbt.org/), you can build the project with it: just execute the following command in sbt console:

+    container:start

 Happy hacking!